Perfect cocktail dresses for every occasion

 Nothing says party time like slinky, shimmery gowns rendered in light-reflecting metallic fabrics.
 And, while gold and silver are great, this season’s best metallic cocktail dresses are hewn in a spectrum of hues ranging from inky greys to eye-popping neons.
 Not a fan of a short hemline?
 A metallic midi is every bit as cocktail hour-appropriate as its miniature cousin.

-Rendered in a gold-tone metallic finish, Acler’s uber-flattering mini dress offers a more modest – but no less show-stopping – twist on classic cocktail dressing.
+Rendered in a silver-tone metallic finish, Maison Margiela’s glitzy mini dress offers an elegant and equally show-stopping style – a playful twist on classic cocktail dressing.

 Bella Freud Anjelica dress